teancom/codex/aws.md

 0 directories, 10 files
 ```

-(Note: don't forget that `--type bosh-init` flag, it's very
+**NOTE** Don't forget that `--type bosh-init` flag is very important.
+Otherwise,
-important. otherwise, you'll run into problems with your
+you'll run into problems with your deployment.
-deployment)

 The template helpfully generated all new credentials for us and
 stored them in our proto-Vault, under the `secret/aws/proto/bosh`